 Dental care is important but these days along with dental care, personal hygiene is also needed to consider.
 During practice, you must be more cautious about dentistry tools, gloves, sanitizers and masks.
 Most of the dental clinics are closed due to World emergency and lockdown.
 In case, any dental emergencies then patients can call their doctors for consultation.

 If you are in Bellevue, WA and looking for dental consultation for your kids then you can call Dr. Soo Jun for pediatric dentistry.
-She will be available on calls and email as Governor Inslee has mandated to close all dental offices except for emergency patient care until 5/18/2020.
+She will be available on calls and email.
 You can officially email her at Mint Kids Dentistry email address, firstname.lastname@example.org.

 After reading the blog title, you must be confused between Preventive Pediatric Dentistry and Pediatric Dentistry.